carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Multi-Node
     1. Leader Node (manages client connections and receives queries)
     2. Compute Node (store data and perform queries and computations).
 Up to 128 Compute Nodes.
+- Result Cache (enabled by default): To improve performance, it caches the results of certain types of queries in memory on the leader node.
+It is transparent to the enduser.
 - Availability
   - **Currently only in 1 AZ** (check AWS to confirm for the latest)
   - Can restore snapshots to new AZs in the event of an outage